securitytxt/security-txt/draft-foudil-securitytxt.md

 # Security Considerations

-Implementors SHOULD review this section as well as the security considerations section of {{!RFC8615}}.
+In addition to the security considerations of {{!RFC8615}}, the following considerations apply.

 ## Compromised Files and Redirects